elblogbruno/MD3-Kaggle-Spotify-Hit-Detector/README.md

 - The website saves the song you search as input data to retrain the model itself so it learns by user new input as well!
 - Jupyter notebook inside with an explanation of the Dataset and my current aproachment to it with an stadistic model!

 ## Folder Structure

 - Src contains the model code
+  - You can run model_test.py to test the model and get accuracies.
 - Deploy contains the website code
-- Jupyter Notebook available at root folder.
+- Jupyter Notebook available at root folder. (md3-spotify-hit-or-not.ipynb)

-## Run Locally
+## Run Website Locally

 Clone the project